Going Strong 24 Million

 That could come to an end after the elections in 2024.
 In 2025, congress will need to renew the increased subsidies.
 There will certainly be resistance from the GOP.

-• Former President Donald J. Trump, the front-runner for the Republican presidential nomination, has threatened an overhaul of the Affordable Care Act.
+• President Donald J. Trump has threatened again to overhaul of the Affordable Care Act.

 Gov. Roy Cooper of North Carolina, a Democrat, issued a dire warning.